What Needs to be on a Beer Label?

 Sticker Mountain's Got Your Back in Beer Label Printing

 Sticker Mountain is number one for having a sense of community; your company is not just a list of orders and packages.
-We care and take pride in our customers.
-This is why we will go to any length to ensure your custom beer labels will be perfectly printed according to TTB regulations.
+We care and take pride in our customers; that’s why we ensure that every aspect of your branding meets the highest standards, not just in beer labels but all of our custom-printed industry labels.
+We will go to any length to ensure your custom beer labels are perfectly printed according to TTB regulations.
 Please visit the TTB website or contact our customer service representatives for more information!

 Random fact of the day

-Did you know according to the beer shipment data information, people above the age of 21 consumed 28.2 gallons of beer per person per year?
-That is the equivalent to 10 ounces per day or about one six pack per week!
+Did you know that, according to the beer shipment data information, people over the age of 21 consumed 28.2 gallons of beer per person per year?
+That is the equivalent of 10 ounces per day or about one six-pack per week!
 Holy cow!